Home Animals

 What is the animal Brown bear known for?

-Large brown bear standing on its hind legs in a forest with tall trees and a mountain in the background
+A large brown bear stands on its hind legs in a forest, with tall trees surrounding it and a mountain looming in the background.
+The scene captures the bear's power and the majesty of the wilderness.

 Example of the color palette for the image of Brown bear